Author looking over Loch na Keal near Kellan Mill Lodge

 I was a latecomer to Mull.
 Shamefully late in fact.
 Having moved to Scotland in 2003 and consciously making the decision at that point to explore every corner of my adopted home, it was 12 long years before I set foot on the island.
 It wasn’t until my second visit that I experienced autumn on Mull.

 For years I’d heard from legions of other people about the beguiling beauty and uniqueness of Mull.
 Whether it was via first hand accounts from my friends and colleagues, articles I read in magazines, or programmes I watched on the telly, all were gushing with praise to the point of cultish adoration.
 They waxed lyrical about the grandeur and the charm, the wildlife and the views, the beaches and the coast, the moors and the mountains, not to mention the wonderfully scenic roads and the world-class geological heritage.

-Well in Mull’s case……yes, frankly.
+Well in Mull’s case… yes, frankly.
 It can.

 I, like most other people who go there, fell under Mull’s spell pretty much the moment I set foot on the island.
 I then duly slapped myself in the face for having stayed away from 12 long years and, to further exonerate myself somewhat, in the two years since then I have been back twice, which I hope speaks for itself.

 Return visits are typical of the way in which I approach holidays more generally in Scotland.
 To do a place justice, I like to get to know smaller geographical areas well rather than zooming about all over the place and trying to see absolutely everything in one visit.
 Others would perhaps be content to range farther afield in the space of a week on Mull but for me, as someone who likes to be walking or cycling while I can still taste breakfast, I don’t really want to be spending the best part of the week driving the length and breadth of the island.
-Don’t get me wrong, driving Mull’s roads is a pleasure in itself but as anyone who has visited the island will tell you, though small in area Mull’s (in)famous single track roads effectively double the island’s size and, pleasurable as it might be, you can easily find you spend much of the week inside rather than outside your car.
+Don’t get me wrong, driving Mull’s roads is a pleasure in itself, but as anyone who has visited the island will tell you, though small in area Mull’s (in)famous single track roads effectively double the island’s size and, pleasurable as it might be, you can easily find you spend much of the week inside rather than outside your car.

 My most recent visit was in November 2016 and was based at Kellan Mill Lodge on the north shore of Loch na Keal, which I booked through Isle of Mull Cottages.
-From there I focused on a part of the island I’d not visited before, mostly north of the narrow neck of land between Gruline and Salen, and along the southern shore of Loch Ba
+From there I focused on a part of the island I’d not visited before, mostly north of the narrow neck of land between Gruline and Salen, and along the southern shore of Loch Ba.

-AN OFF SEASON VISIT
+AN OFF SEASON VISIT: AUTUMN ON MULL

 You might be surprised to hear that all of the visits I’ve made to Mull have been during the ‘off’ months. i.e. after the October half term and before the Easter holidays, which is the norm for me when I go away for any kind of long break in Scotland.
 I typically like to go in late February or March, or at the other end of the year in early November.
-And every now and then I relish the prospect of a deep midwinter break in mid December or late January.
+And every now and then I relish the prospect of a deep midwinter break mid-December or late January.
 Is that crazy, you’re perhaps wondering?

 Well, I certainly don’t think so.
 For starters it’s much cheaper in the quieter months and there are some great last minute deals to be had on self catering accommodation.
 There’s plenty of space on the ferries, and once you’re on the island the roads are wonderfully quiet, the viewpoints are empty and you’ll spend less time sitting in passing places.

 When you head out for a walk the hills and beaches are mostly deserted, and when you stop for lunch you can get a seat in cafes and restaurants.
-Lingering in one place for more than 30 seconds isn’t a problem as there are no midges and no clegs, and I’ve yet to be bitten by a tick in those off-season months.
+Lingering in one place for more than 30 seconds isn’t a problem as there are no midges and no clegs.
+I’ve yet to be bitten by a tick in those off-season months.

 In high summer the night sky never really gets truly dark, and even then you need to stay up until 1 or 2am to see it at its darkest.
 But in those off months the sky is properly dark before you even start thinking about going to bed, so the chances of seeing Mull’s beautiful night sky, devoid of light pollution, are increased.
 And if you’re as lucky as I was in my first year, you also stand a good chance of glimpsing the northern lights shimmering overhead.